 • Gift letters from relatives (e.g. a down payment gift for an FHA loan)

-What is a Debt-to-Income (DTI) ratio?
+What's a Debt-to-Income (DTI) ratio?

 The debt-to-income (DTI) ratio is the percentage of your gross monthly income that goes to paying your monthly debt payments and is used by lenders to determine your borrowing risk.